EdAncerys/acebook-HoneyBunnies/README.md

 ### Project description

 Create a clone app of Facebook in Ruby on Rails.
-This is a group project focused on pair programing and delivering MPV utilizing XP principles.
+This is a group project focused on pair programming and delivering MVP, utilizing XP principles.

 ### The Team: